What’s with the dangerous insistence on Java ?

 I disable and remove Java on all our machines that attach to the Web and pleasantly – we’ve never endured a successful attack using Java.

 Update Oct 31, 2012: It gets worse.
-I tried to do a Java install for a client who had no other option.
+Against my advice, I tried to do a Java install for a client who had no other computer option.
 During install, Java Demanded we disable the anti-Virus guard software – and yet remain connected to the web — or it would not continue !

 Are you kidding !